Goal Setting: 1 Guide To Your Life

 Goal Setting, how many times have you tried to set a goal only to find you are trapped in a frustrating cycle of unfulfilled potential, setting ambitious goals only to watch them fade into the background?

 As a process engineering manager and Certified Master Mindset Coach, I spent decades optimizing systems for corporations while my own personal goals repeatedly crashed and burned.
-I know the heavy feeling of setting a goal with pure excitement, only to have procrastination creep in and motivation dwindle until another year passes without meaningful progress.
+I know the heavy feeling of goal setting with pure excitement, only to have procrastination creep in and motivation dwindle until another year passes without meaningful progress.
+To help you on your journey, I have written in great detail about why people fall short in goal setting.
+Please visit my Stan Store to learn more.

 Here is a staggering truth: research from the University of Scranton reveals that only 8% of individuals successfully achieve their New Year’s resolutions.
 The other 92% do not fail because they lack willpower or intelligence.
 They fail because they are disconnected from their authentic calling and try to force change using broken systems.